Intersection cohomology of Popov-Vinberg varieties: Recursive formula

+Suppose that we knew that all of these intersection cohomology groups vanished in odd degree and that the Frobenius automorphism always acts on $\IH^{2i}$ as multiplication by $q^i$.
+This would allow us to express our trace formula succinctly as Moreover, if this holds with $q$ replaced by $q^s$ for any $s\geq 1$, then it holds with $q$ replaced by a formal variable $t$.

+The difficult part is showing that the intersection cohomology vanishes in odd degree and that the Frobenius acts in the prescribed way, which is proved using a delicate induction.
+This approach was employed for classical Schubert varieties in \cite{KL80}, for toric varieties in \cite{DL,Fieseler}, for hypertoric varieties in \cite{PW}, and arrangement Schubert varieties in \cite{EPW}.
+The main result of \cite{KLS} is a unification of these arguments into a machine that can be used off the shelf. \end{remark}

-Let $G$ be a semisimple reductive group scheme over the integers, and let $X_G$ be its associated base affine space, which is again a scheme over $\Z$.
-In this section, we will provide a recursive formula that will allow us to compute the intersection cohomology of the base affine space $X_G(\C)$.
+We now apply Theorem \ref{KLS-recursion} in our setting.
+Let $G$ be a simply connected, split, semisimple group scheme over the integers, and let $X_G$ be its associated base affine space, which is again a scheme over $\Z$.
+Lemma \ref{spread} says that the main technical results of the previous section hold over a finite field of sufficiently large characteristic.
+The lemma follows, for example, from repeated applications of \cite[Theorem 3.2.1(i)]{Poonen}.